Typically I like to start my summer “vacation” with a look at the big picture. After all, a little planning goes a long way.

 Batching your work

-As I left my office to go say goodnight to my kidlets, I realized that I needed something to change.
+As I left my office to go say goodnight to my kidlets, I realized that something needed to change.
 This way of doing the newsletters just wasn’t working.

-And, then I realized I could have batched my studio newsletters ahead of time so I wasn’t scrambling last minute!
+Thankfully, I realized I could batch my studio newsletters ahead of time so I wasn’t scrambling last minute!
 Wow.
-Did I ever feel silly for taking so long to figure that one out.
+While I initially felt silly for taking so long to figure that out, it has become part of my planning process.
+And, I haven’t looked back since!

 Writing a newsletter (even one that goes out every month) can be easy & quick once you start entering in the information from your planning outline.
 You can include information on: